 Wendy Meguro is a licensed architect and associate professor, whose teaching and research focus on high-performance and carbon neutral architecture, grounded in building science and professional practice experience.
-With a joint appointment in architecture and Sea Grant’s Coastal Sustainability and Resilience Team (CReST), she also studies enabling coastal communities to adapt to sea level rise.
+With a joint appointment in architecture and Sea Grant’s Coastal Sustainability and Resilience Team (CReST), she also studies enabling coastal communities to adapt to sea level rise and future warmer weather.

 Students learn from her experience as an associate and environmental designer at Atelier Ten, consulting architecture design and construction teams on energy efficiency, water conservation and reuse, daylighting, visual and thermal comfort, material selection, greenhouse gas emissions reduction, and LEED certification.